thenajjar/FlaskTraining/README.md

 ### Installation
-Create a local folder for your repo in your Windows OS Open CMD and change directory to your local repo folder Execute the follwing command in CMD to clone the repo
+Create a local folder for your repo in your Windows OS Open CMD and change directory to your local repo folder Execute the following command in CMD to clone the repo
 ```
 git clone https://github.com/thenajjar/Flask_User_Registration_API.git
 ```